freenet/freenet-core/README.md

 ## Status

 Locutus is currently under development.
 Using our [development guide](https://docs.freenet.org/dev-guide.html), developers can experiment with building decentralized applications using our SDK and testing them locally.
-We expect the Locutus network to go live in November 2022.
+We expect the Locutus network to go live in January 2023.

 ## Applications